-On September 25th, 2021 Art as Mentorship will be taking over the parking lot of Grinders KC from Noon-5 p.m. for the first annual AMERI’KANA Block Party.
+On September 25th, 2021 Art as Mentorship took over the parking lot of Grinders KC from Noon-5 p.m. for the first annual AMERI’KANA Block Party.

-This event will be free to the public and feature a show from local and youth talent as well as a line-up of all-star international musicians.
-Get ready to experience performances from acts such as Mexican Folk-Dance company El Grupo Atotonilco, Beau & Aidan Bledsoe, Malek Azrael, students from Art as Mentorship’s flagship program, the Rebel Song Academy, and the AMERI’KANA All-Stars; a supergroup of local and international musicians performing an off-the-cuff set of classic hits.
+The event was free to the public and feature a show from local and youth talent as well as a line-up of all-star international musicians.
+Party-goers experienced performances from acts such as Mexican Folk-Dance company El Grupo Atotonilco, Beau & Aidan Bledsoe, Malek Azrael, students from Art as Mentorship’s flagship program, the Rebel Song Academy, and the AMERI’KANA All-Stars; a supergroup of local and international musicians performing an off-the-cuff set of classic hits.

-This “Celebration of Makers, Music & Art” will include fierce Black-owned in-line skating collective Skate Club plus the indie craft fair, Strawberry Swing, who will be curating artisans and shops that will be selling their goods all day during the Block Party.
+This “Celebration of Makers, Music & Art” included fierce black-owned in-line skating collective Skate Club plus the indie craft fair, Strawberry Swing, who curated artisans and shops who their goods during the Block Party.

 AMERI’KANA is a collaborative project between Art as Mentorship and Making Movies that explores America’s music, both past and present.
 This project highlights the contributions of Black, Indigenous, and people of color and how interwoven these individuals are in all of America’s stories.
 This is an evolution of work that began six years ago when Enrique Chi, of the worldwide band Making Movies, used a benefit concert called Making Movies Carnaval to establish Art as Mentorship and raise resources to impact young artists in the KC community.